Kazzaky/AccelHud/README.md

 ![demo of accel hud](./demo-small.gif)

-Please note that the AccelHud is currently only pre-alpha version, might be buggy.
+Please note that the AccelHud is currently only alpha version, might be buggy.

 ## Binaries: